orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # Towards a Universal Language
 **
 ### Introduction
 What are the requirements for a universal language?
 That is the main question which is explored here.
-A language which can span graphs, programming languages and sciences.
+A language which can span graphs, programming languages, ..., sciences.
 A language which you never have to leave.

 ###